-China's new waste import policy (China Sword) and recyclables
+China's new waste import policy (China National Sword) and recyclables

 Until recently, China was a large importer of recyclable materials.
 At the start of January 2018, China began restrictions on the importation of recycled materials under its National Sword policy.
 China's New Waste and Recycling Policy includes strict contamination limits for recyclable materials.